 The bottom line is; you need a virtual assistant to help with the more time-consuming or trivial (but necessary) tasks so you can free yourself up to do what you do best which is; run your biz and make money.

 Wait.
 I hear you.
 You are mumbling “so what’s this gonna cost me?”
 An online virtual assistant is paid an agreed upon rate for the support provided.
 Virtual assistants can bill by the task, project, hour or month.
-This is an agreement and contract that you and your VA need to work out together, but it can be tailored for your needs and budget.
-Basically, for a simple fee, you will get all of the support of a full time employee, without the additional overhead costs.
+This is an agreement and contract that you and your VA need to work out together, but it can be tailored to your needs and budget.
+Basically, for a simple fee, you will get all of the support of a full-time employee, without the additional overhead costs.

 When you hire a virtual assistant, you are hiring them as an independent contractor.
 This means you do not have to deal with payroll, taxes, pensions or benefits such as medical insurance.
 You also have the added benefit of hiring them just for a particular project or task at hand, paying them at an hourly rate or by the project.
-This is more cost effective than hiring a full time employee.
+This is more cost-effective than hiring a full-time employee.